For best experience please turn on javascript and use a modern browser!

 • How will I know what courses to choose?

-Upon enrolling at AUC, you will be assigned an AUC tutor who will serve as your personal academic adviser.
-Your tutor will assist you in exploring your intellectual interests, help you to put together a coherent package of courses for your major, assist in ensuring that your study programme will meet graduation requirements and support you in making informed choices with regard to your future ambitions regarding your career or admission to a Master's programme.
-You will meet with your tutor regularly, usually at least twice per semester.
+Upon enrolling at AUC, you will be assigned a tutor who will serve as your personal academic adviser.
+Your tutor will assist you in exploring your intellectual interests, help you to put together a coherent package of courses for your major, assist in ensuring that your study programme will meet graduation requirements and support you in making informed choices with regard to your future career or admission to a Master's programme.
+You will meet with your tutor regularly, and at least twice per semester.

 • Can I transfer courses from other universities?

-If you have already completed or will complete (the equivalent of) at least 30 European credit points (ecp), you can apply for a transfer of 30 ecp (and in exceptional cases 60 ecp).
-Please send the completed transfer of credit request form (available via the link below) and all required accompanying documentation to AUC Admissions before 15 June of the year in which you intend to start studying at AUC.
+If you have already completed or will complete courses at a recognised university as part of a full-time study programme, you may be eligible to have credits transferred to AUC (ranging from 6 credits to 60 credits) or receive a course waiver.
+Please submit the completed transfer of credit request form and all required accompanying documentation to the AUC Admissions Office before 15 June of the year in which you intend to start studying at AUC.

 It's important to note that transfer of credit requests are not based on specific individual courses offered at AUC.
 Instead, they are assessed in comparison to AUC's graduation requirements.
 This means that students do not apply for a transfer of credit to take the place of a specific course given at AUC.
 The Admissions Office will look at how the courses a student has taken (and received credit for) compare to AUC's graduation requirements per major and how the transfer credits may be applied.

-When applying to AUC, we advise prospective students not to base their decision to attend on the expectation of receiving transfers of credit to replace certain courses, a semester or a full year.
-The deadline for submitting a transfer of credit request is 15 June, which is much later than the deadline for accepting an offer of admission to AUC (first week of March for early-bird candidates, and first week of May for regular deadline applicants).
-This also means that any decisions regarding transfer credits will only be made after 15 June.
-For this reason, applicants should understand that they may not know until starting at AUC whether credits from previous studies will count toward their degree programme.
+When applying to AUC, we advise prospective students not to make their decision to attend contingent on receiving transfer credits.
+The deadline for submitting a transfer of credit request is 15 June, which is later than the deadline for accepting an offer of admission to AUC (mid-February for early-bird candidates, mid-April for regular deadline candidates; mid-June for late deadline candidates).
+Any decisions regarding transfers of credit will only be made after 15 June.
+This means applicants will not know until starting at AUC whether credits from previous studies will count towards their degree programme.

 • Can I take more than ten courses per year?